cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 The test runs and correctly finishes.

-<DocsImage src="/img/guides/core-concepts/lucky-7.gif" alt="Test reloads the page until the number 7 appears" style="aspect-ratio: 1000 / 1288"></DocsImage>
+<DocsImage src="/img/guides/core-concepts/lucky-7.gif" alt="Test reloads the page until the number 7 appears"></DocsImage>

 You can see a short video going through this example at [https://www.youtube.com/watch?v=5Z8BaPNDfvA](https://www.youtube.com/watch?v=5Z8BaPNDfvA).